dmitry/attr_accessible_block/README.md

 [![travis-ci status](https://secure.travis-ci.org/dmitry/attr_accessible_block.png)](http://travis-ci.org/dmitry/attr_accessible_block)

+Tested on Rubies: 1.8.7, 1.9.2 and 1.9.3, thanks to Travis!

 > If you need same functionallity for the Rails 2.3 or Rails 3.0, then use v0.2.2, it's fully tested and ready for this oldies.
-New version is total rewrite of the previous plugin, but API is the same.
+New version is total rewrite of the previous plugin, but API is the same, so it's easy to migrate if needed.

-This is an ActiveModel plugin with possibility to define block inside the `attr_accessible` class method.
+This is an ActiveModel plugin with possibility to define block inside the `attr_accessible` class method. `attr_protected` not supported.

 Because of block, it's possible to define accessibles for instances, not just for the class level.